 England's lower order inevitably folded amidst a flurry of feeble shots parallel to those played by their more heralded team-mates yesterday.
-The biggest worry for Flower, Cook and the beleaguered batting line-up is that they can't put together an acceptable innings on pitches flatter than the Dutch landscape, and against an Australian side who hadn't won a Test in nine before this series.
+The biggest worry for Andy Flower, Alastair Cook and the beleaguered batting line-up is that they can't put together an acceptable innings on pitches flatter than the Dutch landscape, and against an Australian side who hadn't won a Test in nine before this series.

 The shot that Cook played yesterday morning set the tone for a disappointing effort at batting for two days, but it was the way they subsided to a successive first innings collapse that will worry Englishmen the most.

-The simple fact is, too many of the tourists have lost their heads with the bat, and it is as much because of the brilliance of Johnson's bowling as the surprise factor of the Aussie insurgency.
+The simple fact is, too many of the tourists have lost their heads with the bat, and it is as much because of the brilliance of Mitchell Johnson's bowling as the surprise factor of the Aussie insurgency.

 What can England do to turn it round I hear you say?
 The obvious answer: not a lot.
 The home side have won their last six Ashes Tests at the WACA and it is the moustached-assailant's favourite corner.
 But with the batsmen in such poor form, the tourists's only hope is for their seamers to drag them out of the mire as they did in the summer, and there is a better chance of that happening in Perth.

-Anderson and Broad must take early wickets and maybe, just maybe, one or two batters will ensure their team doesn't do as badly as their opponents.
+James Anderson and Stuart Broad must take early wickets and maybe, just maybe, one or two batters will ensure their team doesn't do as badly as their opponents.
 For one thing is certain, this Australian batting line-up still has huge flaws and are still not even in the shadow of the side from the bygone era.

 But it is hard for anyone to imagine that unlikely scenario taking place, the most ardent Barmy Army member included.
 The way that Johnson gave them a wave showed how confident the men in green and gold are and just how difficult it will be for Cook and co to turn the tide.